MRR-Group/environment/readme.md

 # Troubleshooting

-- Traefik requires ports `:80` and `:443` and the container will refuse to start if something is blocking any of these.
+- Traefik requires port `:80` and the container will refuse to start if something is blocking any of these.
     - to see what's listening on port 80, you can use this command: `ss -peanut | grep ":80" | grep LISTEN`